 Students enjoy free time on evenings and weekends.
 Many students bring hobby materials such as knitting and paints, or a yoga mat.

+On scheduled evenings, volunteers come in to instruct students in yoga.
 Periodically, Guiding Eyes students benefit from our partnership with a first run movie theater.
 This non-profit is dedicated to providing employment to people with disabilities, features adaptive technology, and always welcomes our students and their guide dogs.
 Learn More (video w/Thomas Panek)

 Guiding Eyes has laundry facilities at the school that students can use in the evenings or on weekends.
 Detergent is provided.